eclab/edisyn/README.md

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+#### USB connections to synthesizers

+Some synthesizer devices, such as the Novation SL, have flaky USB which doesn't play nicely with Linux, and you may have problems working with them over their USB ports.
+I've had much better success using a dedicated USB interface connected to them over 5-pin DIN [I have a Tascam US2x2].

 #### Dealing with High-Resolution Displays in Linux

 Java doesn't work properly with high-resolution displays in Linux, even recent default versions (like JDK 11).
 On GNOME machines (such as Ubuntu) you can get around this by first setting the GDK_SCALE parameter, such as: